Winston Peters pursuing legal action against Speaker Trevor Mallard

 "The big issue is the right to protest is fundamental to any democracy.
 If you take that away you get the kind of country no one wants to live in or if they do live there they want to get out," said the NZ First Party leader.

-Otago University law professor Andrew Gibb said Mallard was exercising general law in the issue of the trespass notices.
+Otago University law professor Andrew Geddis said Mallard was exercising general law in the issue of the trespass notices.

 "So, he'll [Peters' lawyer] argue that the decision to trespass is an unreasonable one given that he had a fairly low-level involvement in the protest," he said.